json-schema-org/website/pages/learn/glossary.md

 ### implementation

-An implementation is any piece of software that provides or exposes behavior defined by the JSON Schema specification.
+An implementation is any software tooling or library for working with or evaluating schemas in some way that does not contradict the JSON Schema specification.

 The following are considered implementations: